Skip to Content

 Scientist, Center for the Study of Traumatic Stress

-Assistant Professor, Psychiatry and Neuroscience
+Associate Professor, Departments of Psychiatry and Neuroscience

 Uniformed Services University